Metro South Adult Basic Education

 Site Supervisor: Christine Wytaske, ESL Lead/Coordinator & Technology Integration Specialist, Metro South ABE

-Important Note: Metro South ABE will offer a $50/month additional transportation subsidy for CTEP members.
+Metro South ABE will offer a $75/month additional transportation subsidy for CTEP members.

 Site History and Mission

 Metro South Adult Basic Education (MSABE) has been providing ABE programming, which includes GED, Adult Diploma, Career Pathways, College Prep, ESL, and Family Literacy classes in the communities of Bloomington, Eden Prairie, Edina, and Richfield for over five decades.
 One of the largest ABE consortium programs in Minnesota, MSABE has between 1,800 and 2,000 students accessing services yearly.
 MSABE functions as a bridge, connecting adult learners to important next steps in life.
 These include new or better jobs, expanded careers, further education, and improved family and community engagement.
 MSABE has worked hard to create programming that meets both the immediate and future goals of our students.
 Our programming helps students plan their education while at MSABE, and as they move into the workforce or seek postsecondary opportunities.

 Specific Site Responsibilities

 The CTEP service member(s) at MSABE will be serving both English language learners and native English speakers.
 These students may be enrolled in ESL, Adult Diploma, GED, College Prep, or Career Pathway classes.
 Many of our ESL students will likely be learning beginning computer and digital literacy skills.
 These students will be working towards certification in one or more of the Northstar Digital Literacy Skills.
-Our Adult Diploma, GED, College Prep, and Career Pathway students will be working towards certification in many of the 14 Northstar Digital Literacy Skill assessments as required for graduation.
+Our Adult Diploma, GED, College Prep, and Career Pathways students will be working towards certification in many of the 14 Northstar Digital Literacy Skill assessments as required for graduation.
 Metro South is currently a sponsor site and is eligible to offer these tests in a proctored environment.

 For our program, it would be helpful for the CTEP service member(s) to have prior experience working with a culturally diverse adult population, good interpersonal communication skills, and strong organizational skills.
 In addition, experience with lesson planning and instruction and knowledge of a foreign language and/or experience living abroad is preferred.